 In this article, we are going to discuss in detail -

 You can apply in an IPO via Online or Offline mode (physical form).

-To invest in IPO, you just need a bank account and demat account.
+To invest in IPOs, you need a bank account and a Demat account.
 To sell the stocks in your holdings post IPO allotment process, you need a trading account.

-Full form of ASBA is "Application Supported by Blocked Amount” Procedure.
-ASBA provides an alternative mode of payment in issues whereby the application money remains in the investor's account till finalization of basis of allotment in the issue.
+The full form of the ASBA is "Application Supported by Blocked Amount" procedure.
+The ASBA provides an alternative mode of payment.
+The application money remains in the investor's account till finalization of basis of allotment on the issue.

 Lets see example how to apply IPO’s using ICICI online banking:

 Similar process is available under investment option in online banking site of all major banks like SBI Online, HDFC Bank, AXIS bank, etc.

-The steps to apply in IPOs using your bank account is as follows:
+The steps to apply in IPOs using your bank account are as follows: